gnewtong/color-contrast-analyzer/README.md

 ### Creating Color Ramps

-1. Navigate to the "Configure Colors" tab
+1. Navigate to the "Generate ramp" tab
 2. Add new color ramps using the interface
 3. Each ramp can have multiple color stops with names and hex values